$\Delta_T$ Noise as a Robust Diagnostic for Chiral, Helical and Trivial Edge Modes: Introduction

 Taken together, these developments motivate our present study: by exploiting the zero-current character and reduced dissipation of $\Delta_T$ noise, we construct an experimentally accessible, robust probe capable of discriminating chiral, topological helical, and trivial helical edge transport.

 A variety of alternative approaches have been proposed to separate trivial edge modes from topological ones.
 For example, Hanbury Brown-Twiss (HBT) correlations in presence of voltage probes have been shown to yield positive correlations for chiral edge modes, negative correlations for helical ones, and a reemergence of positive correlations for trivial helical edge states~\cite{mani2017probing}.
 Noise measurements in Corbino structures fabricated from InAs/Ga(In)Sb heterostructures have also been employed to separate trivial from topological modes~\cite{stevens2019noise}.
 Moreover, electrical gating has been demonstrated as a means to differentiate topological edge states from trivial ones via changes in Hall and longitudinal resistances~\cite{PhysRevLett.115.036803}, and some theoretical proposals exist along these lines~\cite{PhysRevB.104.045144, PhysRevB.104.195307}.
 While each method has its merits, $\Delta_T$ noise offers a particularly direct, uncontaminated by heating current (Joule effect), and experimentally feasible universal diagnostic.
-We also extend our analysis of $\Delta_T$ noise to finite frequencies, denoted as $\Delta_T(\omega)$, and find that it provides a clear distinction between different edge modes.
-We also observe that $\Delta_T(\omega)$ can undergo sign change at finite frequency.
-To our knowledge, the present study is the {first to apply $\Delta_T$ noise to edge mode transport} in quantum spin Hall setups.